|

 text properties file, where lines are separated by new-line characters and

-empty lines and lines that start with hash (#
+empty lines and lines that start with hash (#) (preceding spaces

 are allowed) are ignored.
 The core of the framework can be also configured